ianchez/git-history-app/README.md

     yarn start:dev
     ```

-3. Then, run the React app on the client folder
+3. Then, on a new tab, run the React app on the client folder
     ```bash
     cd ../client
     yarn start